-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 NPR's Soraya Sarhaddi Nelson has the story.

-Ms. BUTHAYNA KAMEL (President Candidate): (Arabic language spoken)
+BUTHAYNA KAMEL: (Arabic language spoken)

 But today, Kamel and other Egyptians are looking forward to what they hope will be a real presidential race with grassroots campaigns.

-Ms. KAMEL: (Arabic language spoken)
+KAMEL: (Arabic language spoken)

-Martina Rieker is an associate dean at American University in Cairo, who heads the Institute for Gender and Women's Studies.
+SARHADDI NELSON: Martina Rieker is an associate dean at American University in Cairo, who heads the Institute for Gender and Women's Studies.

-NELSON: Nawal El Saadawi has similar concerns.
+SARHADDI NELSON: Nawal El Saadawi has similar concerns.
 She is one of Egypt's best-known feminists.
 The 80-year-old author and psychiatrist adds that Egypt's current military rulers were part of Mubarak's regime.

-NELSON: But Saadawi says the solution isn't necessarily fielding female candidates in the upcoming elections.
+SARHADDI NELSON: But Saadawi says the solution isn't necessarily fielding female candidates in the upcoming elections.
 Instead, she wants women's groups to unite and do exactly what the youth did in the uprising that toppled Mubarak.

-Dr. EL SAADAWI: Women should be in the street in millions.
+EL SAADAWI: Women should be in the street in millions.
 If women are millions or just one million and make a march with all their demands, this is the pressure.

-NELSON: Activist Mozn Hassan says also key is defining the women's rights agenda in Egyptian terms.
+SARHADDI NELSON: Activist Mozn Hassan says also key is defining the women's rights agenda in Egyptian terms.
 She says she learned that on March 8th, when she took part in the International Women's Day march that came under attack.

-NELSON: Hassan heads a NGO called Nazra for Feminist Studies, which is helping more than a dozen young women who are known in their communities to run for office later this year.
+SARHADDI NELSON: Hassan heads a NGO called Nazra for Feminist Studies, which is helping more than a dozen young women who are known in their communities to run for office later this year.
 She says even if they win, it won't break Egypt's formidable gender barriers.
 But she hopes to lay a foundation for a strong women's rights movement that can have a say in the new Egypt.

-Soraya Sarhaddi Nelson, NPR News, Cairo.
+HASSAN: Soraya Sarhaddi Nelson, NPR News, Cairo.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.